echoma/zkui/README.md

 #### 1. Install Python3.x

-* The latest version is 3.4.3 as Ｉwrite this.
+* The latest version is 3.4.3 as Ｉ write this.
 This is also the recommended version. [download it here](http://python.org/)

+> Qt5.6 removed QtWebkit.
+So, Qt5.5 is the newest version we can use to build zkui.

+> I was planning to port zkui to nw.js, but doesn't have enough spare time yest.

 * Install PyQt5 package.